-My discover indies choice for the month of March is Streets Of Red: Devils Dare Deluxe.
-It is a side scrolling beat em up that is available on Steam and Humble Bundle for $9.99, PlayStation 4 for $8.99 and Nintendo Switch for $9.99.
+Streets Of Red: Devils Dare Deluxe is a beat em up that is available on Steam and Humble Bundle for $9.99, PlayStation 4 for $8.99 and Nintendo Switch for $9.99.
 It was developed by Secret Base.
 This review was conducted by Joseph Pugh.
-The humble bundle link is a referral, I get a small commission if you buy the game through it.

 Streets of Red is a retro side scrolling beat em up that instantly made me feel like a kid again when I started playing it.
 However, don’t dismiss it as some kind of clone, it is pop culture reference central.
 Imagine Ready Player One, but a beat em up game instead of an MMO.